Behind the Scenes

 These three changes are designed to be used together:

 If you’ve been a Taia user for a while, the workflow you know hasn’t changed.
 Upload, pick languages, translate, download.
-The new pieces slot into the places where they make the biggest difference: before you translate (style guide attaches to the project), at translation time (pick Standard or Advanced), and at billing (credits instead of words).
+The new pieces slot into the places where they make the biggest difference: before you translate (style guide attaches to the project), at translation time (pick your tier), and at billing (credits instead of words).

 What’s Next